drivendataorg/pri-matrix-factorization/README.md

 ## What's in this Repository

 This repository contains code volunteered from leading competitors in the [Pri-matrix Factorization](https://www.drivendata.org/competitions/49/deep-learning-camera-trap-animals/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**